December 14, 2020

 Clinical Testing and Workup

 X-ray examinations can reveal the presence of kidney stones or calcium oxalate deposits in tissue.
 Computed tomography (CT) scanning, a specialized imaging technique, uses a computer and x-rays to create a film showing cross-sectional images of certain tissue structures such as kidney tissue.
+CT or MRI can detect the severity of systemic oxalosis by imaging the retina, heart, and bone in greater detail.

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors, such as disease stage; specific subtype; responsiveness to pyridoxine; the presence or absence of certain symptoms; an individual’s age and general health; and/or other elements.
 Decisions concerning the use of particular drug regimens and/or other treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.

 Some individuals with PH type I (but not with other forms of PH) respond to dietary supplementation with pyridoxine, also known as vitamin B6.
 In such cases, pyridoxine supplementation leads to a reduction in oxalate levels.
 Not all individuals with PH type I respond to pyridoxine therapy.
-Pyridoxine is a metabolic precursor to a co-factor necessary for function of AGT, the protein affected in PH type I.
+Pyridoxine is a metabolic precursor to a co-factor necessary for function of AGT, the protein affected in PH type I. Certain PH type I mutations are known to predict a good response to pyridoxine.
+Patients with one copy of these mutations are typically partially responsive, while those with two copies are completely responsive.

 For some individuals, a liver transplantation may be recommended.
 Since the liver is the only organ that produces the enzyme that is deficient in PH type I, a new liver will restore production of the missing enzyme.
 A liver transplantation may be considered in individuals without advanced kidney disease (preemptive liver transplantation), but its use as an isolated procedure early in the course of the renal decline is controversial because the benefits must be weighed against a relatively high immediate post-operative mortality.
+Life-long immunosuppression is also required after transplantation.

 In some cases of PH type I, affected individuals may be recommended for a combined liver-kidney transplant if the kidneys are already too damaged (i.e. stage 4 chronic kidney disease).
 In other cases (stage 5 chronic kidney disease), sequential transplantation, the liver followed by the kidney, may be recommended.